 “You don’t feel closed in, you feel optimistic in the space,” adds Turner.
 “It sort of has cathedral-like proportions, so it draws your eye up.
 I think that gives that invitation to education in a sense.”

-With only one cohort currently in the school, there are other learnings that Gray Puksand are yet to draw on.
+With only one cohort currently in the school, there are other learnings that Gray Puksand is yet to draw on.
 Turner, however, is confident that designing vertically is a positive.

 “I think that the vertical model really lends itself to some of this contemporary model of teaching and learning because it’s about creating that cross-disciplinary mixing space and collaboration area.
 The vertical thing gives you that extra dimension to do that.”